• Global Cuisine

 Optional: Herbs de Provence (or freshly chopped herbs(s) of your choice)

 Variations: Less cider vinegar and add some mustard.
 More olive oil for less tang.
 You can also add a bit of mayo if you want a different taste.
-Experiment, but make your own.
+Experiment but make your own.
+I’ve also squeezed an orange juice with olive oil and salt.

 Pour in a jar, shake well, refrigerate – make enough to last one week.